cis422-goaltracker/goaltracker/README.md

 ![alt text](Image of ViewAnalysis comp process)

-If you select a goal that has not been completed, it will prompt you to come back once the goal has been completed, but in the meantime offers general insights on goal completion habits.
+If you select a goal that has not been completed, it will prompt you to come back once the goal has been completed, but in the meantime, offers general insights on goal completion habits.

 ![alt text](Image of ViewAnalysis not com process)